Madison Bumgarner: 2016

 For the fourth year in a row, Bumgarner was an All-Star, though he did not pitch in the game because he had made a start two days before.
 He limited the Diamondbacks to a single hit on July 10 in a 4–0 shutout, striking out 14.
-It was Bumgarner's fourth career one-hit game, the most by a Giants pitcher since Mathewson threw six.
-The game was a no-hitter until Jake Lamb got a hit with one out in the seventh.
+It was Bumgarner's fourth career one-hitter, the most by a Giants pitcher since Mathewson threw six.
+The game was a no-hitter until Jake Lamb got a hit with one out in the eighth.
 During Cain's 100th win on July 31, Bumgarner pinch-hit for Cain after Cain had thrown five no-hit innings.
 Bumgarner hit an opposite-field leadoff double, becoming the first Giants pitcher to record a pinch-hit double since Ray Sadecki did so in 1967.
 Teammate Jeff Samardzija (also a fellow starter) pinch-ran for Bumgarner and scored a run as the Giants beat the Nationals 3–1.

-On August 18, in a 10–7 win over the New York Mets, Bumgarner became the second pitcher since 1900 after Hal Jeffcoat of the 1957 Cincinnati Redlegs to allow a grand slam and then hit a go-ahead home run in the same inning, according to the Elias Sports Bureau.
+On August 18 at AT&T Park, in a 10–7 win over the New York Mets, Bumgarner became the second pitcher since 1900 after Hal Jeffcoat of the 1957 Cincinnati Redlegs to allow a grand slam and then hit a go-ahead home run in the same inning, according to the Elias Sports Bureau.
 Bumgarner surrendered a grand slam to future teammate Justin Ruggiano in the top of the fourth inning and proceeded to hit a two-run home run off of Jacob deGrom in the bottom of the fourth inning.
-In his next start, on August 23, Bumgarner struck out Rob Segedin for his 200th strikeout of the season, becoming the first left-handed pitcher in Giants franchise history to accomplish the feat for three straight seasons, and tying Mathewson for second all-time behind Rusie', Marichal's, and Lincecum's four.
+In his next start, on August 23, Bumgarner struck out Rob Segedin for his 200th strikeout of the season, becoming the first left-handed pitcher in Giants franchise history to accomplish the feat for three straight seasons, and tying Mathewson for second all-time behind Rusie's, Marichal's, and Lincecum's four.